Newish0/better-crowdmark-markdown-it-katex/README.md

 # Markdown-it Katex

 Markdown it plugin that adds [KaTeX](https://github.com/Khan/KaTeX) rendering.
-This is used by VS Code to render math in markdown.
+This is used by VS Code to render math in markdown but has been modified to work for my better-crowdmark chrome extensions.

-Need convincing?

-* Check out the comparative benchmark: [KaTeX vs MathJax](https://jsperf.com/katex-vs-mathjax/42)
+Main Changes:
+- markdown-it rules are now async
+- uses chrome extension service worker for parsing

 Originally forked from [@iktakahiro/markdown-it-katex](https://github.com/iktakahiro/markdown-it-katex)